What to expect during your visit

 No one plans for a concussion.
 And yet, concussions need timely assessment and treatment.
-At Children’s Hospitals and Clinics of Minnesota, we understand that prompt care for concussion is critical.
+At Children’s Minnesota, we understand that prompt care for concussion is critical.
 That’s why the specialists in our pediatric concussion program work closely with our emergency medicine team to schedule follow up evaluations of young patients.

 Two ways to meet

 The way we first meet depends on your child’s situation.
-In some cases, your child may be referred to the concussion program through our emergency department or your child’s doctor.
+In some cases, your child may be referred to the Concussion Clinic through our emergency department or your child’s doctor.
 Or you may have come to us directly after your child’s head injury.
 Either way, you can expect top-notch care from our team of dedicated concussion specialists.

 Preparing for a clinic visit

 At your child’s first clinic visit, you’ll meet with one of our nurse practitioners.
 During this visit, they will review your child’s medical history and conduct a neurological exam.
-Your child may also have a physical therapy evaluation and ImPACT™ computerized testing.
+Your child may also have a ImPACT™ computerized test.
 This test measures any problems with thinking, memory, attention span and reaction time.
-If you have any baseline IMPACT testing results, please bring them too.
+If you have any baseline ImPACT™ testing results, please bring them too.

 After we’ve completed any testing, we’ll meet with you to talk through the diagnosis and our treatment recommendations.
-Depending on your child’s specific symptoms, treatment may include physical and mental rest, physical therapy and medications.
-We may refer your child to other specialists, such as a neurologist or neuropsychologist, if needed.
+Depending on your child’s specific symptoms, treatment may include activity recommendations, rehabilitation referrals and medication.
+We may refer your child to other specialists, such as a neurologist or neuropsychologist, psychologists or neuropsychologist, if needed.

 Continuing the care journey

-Concussions take time to heal.
+Concussions take time to heal and your child will get better.
 We’ll follow up with your child every few weeks to ensure he or she is recovering as expected.
 We may also run follow-up tests to check your child’s cognitive function over time.
 Once your child’s healing is complete, we’ll provide a written medical clearance for your child to return to any sport or activity.